*PSY220 Person in Psychological Context (4)

 Introduces students to practical applications of community psychology principles in local community.
 Students formally evaluate a community program and design and implement a community intervention.
-(Alternate years.
-Offered 2011-12.)
+Prerequisite: PSY257 (Alternate years.
+Offered 2013-14.)
 Lab fee.

 PSY360 Industrial/Organizational Psychology (2)

 Examines integration of psychological principles with business world.
 Selected topics within human resources are explored such as employee work motivation, personnel recruitment and selection, job redesign.
 Role of psychological testing in employment discussed.
-Prerequisite: PSY220, or PSY201 and 202.
+Prerequisite: PSY220.

 PSY363 Negotiation and Conflict Resolution (2)

 Explores resolution of conflict by examining basics of negotiation, mediation and arbitration.
 Focuses on contributions of psychological research to understanding of these processes and addresses application to such varied topics as roommate conflicts, domestic relations, labor-management negotiations and international disputes.
-Prerequisites: PSY220 or PSY201 and junior standing.
+Prerequisites: PSY220 and junior standing.
+(Not offered 2013-14.)

 PSY371 Selected Topics (2 or 4)